-Please remember that not every print book has an electronic equivalent.
 If you are unsuccessful in your search, you may request a chapter from an ebook or an entire ebook via interlibrary loan.
 Please allow time for this option as several libraries are short-staffed and closed.
 We cannot guarantee that your request will be filled, but we will try our best to find a supplier.

 Looking for electronic access to a specific book you need while the library is online only?
 Feel free to DIY (do it yourself) by using the steps outlined in the DIY Finding eBooks box above.

 You may also complete our eBook Search Request Form to have a Lloyd Sealy librarian search on your behalf.
 We will do our best to determine if you have access to an electronic copy of the book.
 We will be in touch with you as soon as we have completed a thorough search.